 Sam Holyman is Second in Science at Aylesford School in Warwick, and formerly West Midlands ASE President.
 She is also author of a number of best-selling science textbooks for KS3 and GCSE, and a keen advocate of innovative teaching and learning.
 She was nominated in the Teacher Scientist category for the Science Council’s 100 leading practicing scientists, is a Charted Science Teacher and has recently been awarded a CPD Quality mark.

-New from Oxford Science: Required Practical Exam Practice Workbooks, written by Primrose Kitten, are coming soon.
-They offer targeted practice specifically for the Required Practicals and help students to translate their skills from familiar to unfamiliar contexts.
+New from Oxford Science: Required Practical Exam Practice Workbooks, written by Primrose Kitten, offer targeted practice specifically for the Required Practicals and help students to translate their skills from familiar to unfamiliar contexts.
 Find out more.